rhayes777/PyAutoFit/README.md

     return toy.Pipeline(pipeline_name, phase1, phase2, phase3)
 ```

-Of course, fitting two Gaussians is a fairly trivial model-fitting problem that does not require **PyAutoFit**.
-Nevertheless, the example above illustrates how one can break a model-fitting task down with **PyAutoFit**, an approach which is crucial for the following software packages:
+Althoguh somewhat trivial, this example illustrates how easily a model-fit can be broken down with **PyAutoFit**.

-- [PyAutoLens](https://github.com/Jammy2211/PyAutoLens) - Software for fitting galaxy-galaxy strong gravitational lensing systems.
-In this example, a 5-phase **PyAutoFit** pipeline performs strong lens modeling using 10 different model components producing models with 20-40 parameters.
+[PyAutoLens](https://github.com/Jammy2211/PyAutoLens) shows a real-use case of transdimensional modeling, which fits galaxy-scale strong gravitational lenses.
+In this example pipeline, a 5-phase **PyAutoFit** pipeline is used to fit models composed of over 10 unique model components and composed of 10-30 free parameters.

-## Features

-Advanced statistical modeling features in **PyAutoFit** include:

-- **Model Mapping** - Interface with Python classes to define and fit complex models parameterized with many different model components.
-- **Pipelines** - Write transdimensional analysis pipelines to fit complex models to large data-sets in a fully automated way.
-- **Non-linear Optimizers** - Combine a variety of non-linear search techniques (e.g. gradient descent, nested sampling, MCMC).
-- **Aggregation** - Model results are stored in a database format that enables quick manipulate of large sets of results for inspection and interpretation.

 ## Future

 The following features are planned for 2020:

+- **Bayesian Model Comparison** - Determine the most probable model via the Bayesian evidence.
-- **Generalized Linear Models** - After fitting a large suite of data fit for global trends in the **PyAutoFit** model results.
+- **Generalized Linear Models** - Fit for global trends to model fits to large data-sets.
 - **Hierarchical modeling** - Combine fits over multiple data-sets to perform hierarchical inference.
 - **Time series modelling** - Fit temporally varying models using fits which marginalize over time.
 - **Approximate Bayesian Computational** - Likelihood-free modeling.